Because I am your highly trained broadcast specialist.

 I spoke for Santorum.

-He wanted a landslide.
+He won in a landslide.

 It's fantastic.

-Um first, I don't trust that Romney would do anything about it.
+First, I don't trust that Romney would do anything about it.

-I really don't trust him, but I'll tell you, a Santorum West ticket, and there's my plug, Santorum West.
+But I'll tell you, a Santorum West ticket, and there's my plug, Santorum West, I think they would.

-But the other point is is that the Democrats, the Socialists, they must think that the Republicans will never get back in control again.
+But the other point is, is that the Democrats, the socialists, they must think that the Republicans will never get back in control again.

-Because if they did, they could put a health and human service secretary in there that could undo all of the abortion, the infatic side, the late-term abortions, the new Sondra contraception welfare program, the Delft panels, they could undo all of that.
+Because if they did, they could put a health and human service secretary in there that could undo all of the abortion, the infanticide, the late-term abortions, the new Sondra contraception welfare program, the DELT panels.

-It's an interesting part of their plan.
+That's an interesting part of their plan.

 Well, it's an interesting point, Dave.

-Well, what he's talking about is the health care bill itself, all 2200 or 2700 pages.
+What he's talking about is the health care bill itself, all 2,200 or 2,700 pages.

-People who have read the whole thing have tabulated the number of times the bill actually says, or as the Secretary shall determine, throughout the health care bill, the Secretary of Health and Human Services is really the all-powerful individual who will determine practically everything about it, including appointing commissions and panels and so forth.
+Throughout the health care bill, the Secretary of Health and Human Services is really the all-powerful individual who will determine practically everything about it, including appointing commissions and panels and so forth.

-So what Dave's saying here, if the Republicans win the White House, and therefore name the cabinet, you get a Republican director of uh Secretary of Health and Human Services, well, as the Secretary may direct, could include to do nothing.
+So what Dave's saying here, if the Republicans win the White House and therefore name the cabinet, you get a Republican director of Secretary of Health and Human Services.

 For example, Muslims are exempted from this in many instances of it.

-So it's not Universally mandated on everybody.
+So it's not universally mandated on everybody.

-It there are specific things that happen independent of the Secretary of Health and Human Services.
+There are specific things that happen independent of the Secretary of Health and Human Services, but it is a good point that you're making.

-They have written a piece of legislation here that takes as much freedom from private citizens as possible and transfers it to the government.
+And here's the way to express it: they have written a piece of legislation here that takes as much freedom from private citizens as possible and transfers it to the government.

 Now, if you put Republicans in charge of the government, then they have that power.